king-r-d/lab9-MapReduceAndSpark/README.md

 Your password requires a capital letter, a number and one of the following characters: !@#$%^&*()_-+=.

-Now, complete the 'quiz' that is on Canvas so that your password is available to the TA's for the course.
+:checkered_flag:**Now, complete the 'quiz' that is on Canvas so that your password is available to the TA's for the course.
 WE NEED THIS TO GRADE YOUR PROJECT 5.
 The quiz is called "Cluster Password Quiz".
+By completing this quiz, you earn the full point for this lab.**

 <!--
 ### :checkered_flag: **Checkpoint:**  For credit for this part of the lab, you must have your HDFS cluster password placed on Canvas.
 Show your TA.